Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/AKS/_index.md

   ![Screenshot showing editing script](./edit_script.png)

-- From the _HCIBox-Client_ virtual machine, open File Explorer and navigate to the "C:\HCIBox" folder.
+- From the _LocalBox-Client_ virtual machine, open File Explorer and navigate to the "C:\LocalBox" folder.
 Right-click on "Configure-AksWorkloadCluster.ps1" and then select "Run with PowerShell."

   ![Screenshot showing clusters in resource group](./run_with_powershell.png)